How AI is Reshaping Hotels

 • Update the tech stack: connect PMS, CRS, CRM, marketing, and analytics systems into a central data warehouse.

-• Adopt AI revenue management systems that optimize pricing decisions in real time.
+• Adopt AI revenue management systems that optimise pricing decisions in real time.

-• Use guest data to personalize offers, from upsells and cross-sells to curated packages, aligning demand with offerings.
+• Use guest data to personalise offers, from upsells and cross-sells to curated packages, aligning demand with offerings.

 Marketing

 AI makes it easy to produce content at scale, but if every hotel uses the same tools, messages quickly become generic.
-The same applies to AI-driven campaigns: when all brands are optimized by the same algorithms, ads risk becoming interchangeable.
-The danger lies in chasing only short-term metrics like clicks or conversions, which can erode brand equity over time.
+The same applies to AI-driven campaigns: when all brands are optimised by the same algorithms, ads risk becoming interchangeable.
+The danger lies in chasing only short-term metrics like clicks or conversions, which can slowly chip away at what makes your brand stand out.

 What hotels can do: